 \section{Introduction}

-Turbulent transport of momentum, moisture, and heat between the ocean and the atmosphere characterizes the marine atmospheric boundary layer (MABL) - the region in the lower troposphere that is in direct contact with the ocean surface \citep{Sikora}.
-Inhomogeneity in pressure, humidity, and temperature can result in anomalous propagation of electromagnetic (EM) waves.
-Behavior of EM wave propagation is influenced by the index of refraction, which is the speed of light in medium relative to that in vacuum, that is dependent on spatial variations in atmospheric conditions.
-Rapid decrease in the index of refraction with increasing altitude can create a ``trapping'' layer where EM waves are refracted back toward the ocean surface.
+Turbulent transport of momentum, moisture, and heat between the ocean and the atmosphere characterizes the marine atmospheric boundary layer (MABL), which is the region of the lower troposphere that directly contacts the ocean surface \citep{Sikora}.
+Spatiotemporal inhomogeneity in temperature, pressure, and humidity within the MABL can result in anomalous propagation of electromagnetic (EM) waves by altering the refractive index, which is the speed of light in medium relative to that in vacuum, within this region.
+Rapid decrease in the refractive index with increasing altitude can create a ``trapping'' layer where EM waves are refracted back toward the ocean surface.
 This phenomenon, called \textit{atmospheric ducting}, can impact performance of radar and communication systems by causing unexpected holes in coverage, inaccurate measurement of elevation angle, and extension of radar horizon \citep{Skolnik}.
-The index of refraction within the MABL may be assumed to be stationary for up to several minutes \citep{Rogers}.
-Thus, it is of great interest to devise real-time methods that can accurately identify and characterize these EM ducts within a few minutes of an EM propagation measurement, so that, for instance, radar operators can be informed about their system expected performance in real-time.
+Thus, it is of great interest to devise real-time methods that can accurately identify and characterize these EM ducts, so that, for instance, radar operators can be informed about their system's expected performance in real-time.

-One method for estimating duct characteristics is by calculating the index of refraction using direct measurements of atmospheric conditions within the MABL (\textit{e.g.} temperature, pressure, and humidity).
-The refractivity profile can be written as an empirical equation parameterized by atmospheric temperature, pressure, and humidity, which can be measured via radiosondes or rocketsondes \citep{Bean}.
+A method for estimating duct characteristics is by calculating the refractive index using direct measurements of atmospheric conditions within the MABL.
+The refractivity profile, which is related to the refractive index, can be written as an empirical equation parameterized by atmospheric temperature, pressure, and humidity that can be measured via radiosondes or rocketsondes \citep{Bean}.
 However, direct measurements of atmospheric conditions are necessarily sparse and implementation can be expensive, rendering this method impractical for real-time estimation of MABL refractivity.
-Other methods for EM duct estimation include using GPS \citep{Lowry} and LIDAR \citep{Willitsford} measurements to estimate the index of refraction.
-However, both methods are not practical in the context of the duct characterization problem, because GPS performance is dependent on favorable satellite alignment over the horizon and LIDAR performance is dependent on favorable weather conditions.
+Other methods for estimating the refractive index include using GPS \citep{Lowry} and LIDAR \citep{Willitsford} measurements.
+However, these methods are not practical in the context of the duct characterization problem due to its dependence on favorable satellite alignment over the horizon and favorable weather conditions.